Vonng/pigsty/docs/r-sop.md

 -----------------------

-## Case 2: Cluster Destruction/Downsize
+## Case 2: Cluster Destruction and Downsize

 Cluster destruction/downsize uses a dedicated playbook [`pgsql-remove`](p-pgsql-remove) that, when used against a cluster, will take the entire cluster destruction.